-Our multidisciplinary research coalesces around four research concepts, complementary to industry megatrends.
+Our multidisciplinary research coalesces around five research concepts, complementary to industry megatrends.

 The transformative power of technology is the major, cross-cutting, all-pervading force of change in agriculture.
 Agriculture will (as will all sectors), be changed over time by the emergence of the Internet of Things and big data analysis.
 New technologies in genetic research will change plant and animal breeding.
 This will impact the kind of research, education and outreach that is needed from the University of Sydney to realise this digital transformation, but it will also change the way that research, education and outreach is accomplished.